 If you’ve ever gone out to your rabbit hutch only to find your sweet bunny’s food dish full and hutch tray empty?
 It’s a good chance that your are seeing what GI stasis in rabbits looks like.
 Time is of the essence.

 Keeping our rabbits GI system in tip-top shape is dependent on us feeding proper food, in the right amounts.
 In addition to the pellets you add to her feeder, you can give her fresh fruits and veggies.

-When the intestinal tract stops moving fecal matter through itself (called peristalsis), it is called gastrointestinal (GI) stasis.
+However, if you are reading this because your rabbit has stopped pooping, I’ve got some good advice for you.
 (Note: If your rabbit’s not pooping and you don’t have any experience in helping your bunny through an GI stasis/blockage, please take her to a rabbit-savvy vet.)

-My Experiences with GI Stasis
+My Personal Experiences with GI Stasis

-The first time Alice has a GI “episode”, I used canned pineapple.
+The first time Alice had a GI “episode”, I used canned pineapple.
 In my research, I had found that because she is a long-haired rabbit, she could likely have a wool blockage.
 Research showed that pineapple helps break up such blockages.
 I made a “mush” from canned pineapple and syringe fed it to her.
 It worked well, which was a huge relief.

 Pineapple is often suggested for GI stasis/wool blockages because it was believed at one point that the bromelain in pineapple would break up the wool blockage.
 The GI tract would then be free to move its contents through and out of the rabbit.
 It does work beautifully, but not for the these reasons.